If I could move anywhere for a short while that felt like a stone throw away it would 100% be to Montreal

 Aside from the luxury that is Buick, this crossover comes equipped with some pretty amazing features that are worth mentioning.

-First: apple car play.
 I was able to sync my phone and have my apps literally at my fingertips!

-Second: as anyone who has ever done a long drive knows, cruise control is a must!
+As anyone who has ever done a long drive knows, cruise control is a must!

 What’s better?
 Adaptive cruise control.
 The cruise control in the Envision allows you to determine how many car spaces to leave ahead of you before slowing down, ensuring that you will never have a collision.
 Even while in traffic, you don’t have to take off the cruise control.